 Web 2.0 was a term first coined by Darcy DiNucci in 1999, and it describes the shift from traditional static HTML webpages to a more interactive and dynamic user experience.
 While the definition of Web 2.0 is still up for debate, there is general agreement that it represents a major shift in how we use the internet.
 Web 3.0 is the next step in the evolution of the web, and it promises to be even more revolutionary than Web 2.0.
 Unlike its predecessor, which was mostly about connecting people and information, Web 3.0 is about connecting devices and data.
 The term was first coined by John Markoff of the New York Times in 2006 and has been gaining traction.

 While the concept of Web 3.0 is still in its early stages, there are already a few examples of it in action.
-One of the most notable is the Semantic Web, which is an extension of the World Wide Web that allows machines to read and understand web content.
-Other examples include the Internet of Things (IoT), which refers to the growing network of physical objects that are connected to the internet, and blockchain technology, which is a distributed database that can be used to store and share information securely.
+One of the most notable is the Semantic Web, an extension of the World Wide Web that allows machines to read and understand web content.
+Other examples include the Internet of Things (IoT), which refers to the growing network of physical objects connected to the internet, and blockchain technology.
+This distributed database can be used to store and share information securely.